juanjaragavi/budgetbee/src/content/pages/terms-conditions.md

 ## 8. Links and Third-Party Content

-The Site may contain links to third-party websites, services, or content that are not owned or controlled by **Top Networks Inc.** We have no control over, and assume no responsibility for, the content, privacy policies, or practices of any third-party websites or services.
+The Site may contain links to third-party websites, services, or content that are not owned or controlled by **TopNetworks Inc.** We have no control over, and assume no responsibility for, the content, privacy policies, or practices of any third-party websites or services.

 We do not warrant the offerings of any of these entities/individuals or their websites.
-You acknowledge and agree that **Top Networks Inc.** shall not be responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with the use of or reliance on any content, goods, or services available on or through any third-party website or service.
+You acknowledge and agree that **TopNetworks Inc.** shall not be responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with the use of or reliance on any content, goods, or services available on or through any third-party website or service.

 ## 9. Disclaimer of Warranties